 2025-11-19T12:54:57.907+0000 WARN [ucf_dn, ############,####] [c.v.evo.sddc.common.util.SshKeyScan, http-nio-127.0.0.1-7200-exec-51 Fail to get host key for <vCenterFQDN>:22 with host key algorithms rsa-sha2-512,rsa-sha2-256

-3. Open SSH to SDDC Appliance as VCF user from there try to SSH to vCenter as root with the command ssh root@<vCenterFQDN> fails with the error:
+3. Open SSH to SDDC Appliance as VCF user from there try to SSH to vCenter as root with the command ssh root@<vCenterFQDN> this fails with the error:

 ssh: connect to host <vCenterFQDN> port 22: Connection refused